XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 You can edit this button to personalize the messages.
 If you find the messages good enough you skip this area.

 <p align="center"><img src="https://raw.githubusercontent.com/XSilverlink/LB-ReadMe-Files/main/StreamUP%20Twitch%20Prediction%20System/images/LioranBoard_Receiver_SR8fDJB1zp.png"></p>
 Everything is specified already in the deck but here is a little bit extra.
 My advise to you is to copy and paste the variables into a text file for easier editing.
+All these values are strings so they need to

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0NzU0NzE3Niw0OTMxOTA0NzQsMTY5Nj
+eyJoaXN0b3J5IjpbLTE0ODMwNDIyMjcsNDkzMTkwNDc0LDE2OT
-I1NzA1MiwzNjU3NjUxMDYsLTEzNzU4NjA3MjUsMjY2OTY3NTUs
+YyNTcwNTIsMzY1NzY1MTA2LC0xMzc1ODYwNzI1LDI2Njk2NzU1
-LTU1MTc5ODQwMiwxMzA1MDkxMzY2LC0yMTgxNTI0MSwyMTA5OT
+LC01NTE3OTg0MDIsMTMwNTA5MTM2NiwtMjE4MTUyNDEsMjEwOT
-MzMTQwLC0xMDQwNDUwODM5LDk2NjUxNzE4MCwtMTI1MTc3NzEy
+kzMzE0MCwtMTA0MDQ1MDgzOSw5NjY1MTcxODAsLTEyNTE3Nzcx
-OSwxNjM3MTk0ODcsLTE4MjAwMzM3MiwtMTE0ODA5MjIzNSwyND
+MjksMTYzNzE5NDg3LC0xODIwMDMzNzIsLTExNDgwOTIyMzUsMj
-I2MjAxOTUsLTkxNTcwMzI0NywtMTYzODExMDQyOCwtOTE1NzAz
+QyNjIwMTk1LC05MTU3MDMyNDcsLTE2MzgxMTA0MjgsLTkxNTcw
-MjQ3XX0=
+MzI0N119
 -->